🚨 The Retention Crisis:

 Did you know that 50% of hourly workers quit their jobs within the first 120 days?
+This turnover is often due to a lack of effective onboarding.

 What's in this post: